No matter your industry, Twitter can be a powerful tool in helping bring users to your site.

-In this article, I’ll show you how I used Twitter to increase my blog traffic by thousands.
+In this article, I’ll show you how I drove more traffic to my website through a Twitter marketing strategy.

 Is Twitter Marketing Really Effective at Increasing Traffic?

 Plenty of people have their doubts about Twitter, and they’re not entirely unfounded.

 Because the truth is, getting noticed on Twitter is hard.
 It takes time and lots of tweets.